Student Health Plan

 ACCESS TO UNIVERSITY HEALTH SERVICES

-Access to UHS services ceases on the date of the one year anniversary of payment of the Health Fee.
+Access to UHS services ceases on the date of the one year anniversary of the first payment of the Health Fee.
 JHSPH students should begin to make arrangements to establish with a non-UHS provider at least 90 days prior to the anniversary.
 Participants in COBRA Student Health Program are not eligible to use UHS services.